dynamasoft/blockchain-developer-bootcamp-final-project/README.md

 Introduction

 Roomilicious is a secure house sharing platform marketplace.
 This platform helps the landlord market the property and tenants to find and share the living cost with compatible housemates.
-It gives the everyone a peace of mind in the rental process by ensuring that the deposit paid is safe and secure in the escrow account powered by blockchain technology.
+It gives everyone a peace of mind in the rental process by ensuring that all party can transact safely powered by blockchain technology.

 Problem Statement

-Rental process is a very complex process ranging from the house search, application process, payments and house mates compatibility.
-On the top of this, there are many scammers who acted as a landlord to list fake profile and property to steal the applicant deposit.
-There are a huge lack of trust in this process begging for a better solution to ease the mind of both involved parties.
+Rental process is a very complex process ranging from the house search, application process, payments and finding the house mates compatibility.
+On the top of this, there are many scammers who posted a fake property in behalf of the landlord to steal the applicant deposit fund.
+There are a huge lack of trust because of this in this rental process begging for a better solution to ease the mind of both involved parties.

 Solution

-Roomilicious is a room sharing marketplace that leverages smart contract to keep the privacy of both tenant and landlord and at the same time ensuring the integrity of the rental process process.
-Roomilicous uses a multiparty concensus for the housemates compatibility.
-The deposit is stored in the smart contract and 100% guarantee to be returned when the applicant be rejected.
+Roomilicious is a room sharing marketplace that leverages smart contract to keep the privacy of both tenant and landlord and simultaneously ensuring the integrity of the rental process.
+On the top of this Roomilicous also uses a multiparty concensus for the housemates compatibility.
+Each existing roommate in the property to up or down vote the new housemate based on their preferences.
+The deposit is stored in the smart contract and 100% guarantee to be returned when the applicant is rejected.

 Scope of Project.TEST

 1. Landlord lists a property for rent.
-2. Applicant applies to the property with application fee.
+2. Applicant applies to the property with an application fee.
+3. Landlord approves the property.
-3. Roomilicious calls oracles to get credit and income information.
+4. Roomilicious calls oracles to get credit and income information.
-4. Renting Approval Process.
 5. If approved, applicant pays the deposit to secure the place.

+OUT OF SCOPE
 6. If there more than 1 existing housemate, it will go through a multi party concensus.
 7. If rejected, the deposit will be transfered back to the tenant, other wise the tenant is good to go to move in.